polychrome-edl/events/README.md

 # Merisi

-Merisi is a event management plugin for WordPress.
+Merisi is an event management plugin for WordPress.
 It is developped for a French cultural assocation called Polychrome.
 It was named after Michelangelo Merisi da Caravaggio.

 The plugin adds two custom post types: events and locations.